Natural Insomnia Remedies

 Figs for Insomnia

 Tryptophan is an amino acid, which has been shown to affect the part of the brain that governs sleep.
-Some of the foods which contain this amino acid are:
+Some of the foods which contain this amino acid and can be used as a bedtime snack:

 • Bananas